Skip to contents

 ## source : rasterMap_iter1_ts5.tif

-## names : rasterMap_iter1_ts5
+## name : rasterMap_iter1_ts5

 plot(rasterMaps[[1]])

-Viewing spatial results in the SyncroSim Windows User Interface
+Viewing spatial results in SyncroSim Studio